 Step #1 Purchase a WordPress Hosting and Setup WordPress

 Before migrating the Joomla website, you should have a WordPress website where you want to move to.
 So choosing an excellent is the first step.
-Generally, the BlueHost WordPress hosting plan is a good choice which is both affordable and trust-worth.
+Generally, the BlueHost WordPress hosting plan starting at $2.95/mo is a good choice which is both affordable and trust-worthy.

 And then, you need to install WordPress.
 This is quite simple if you going with BlueHost, with the 1-click WordPress installation, you can setup the website within several minutes by few clicks.